ploomber/sklearn-evaluation/doc/source/user_guide/report.rst

     report = ce.generate_report(template)

-The function will return an HTML string containing the report (the images are included in the same file).
+The function will return an HTML string containing the report (images are included in the same file).
 If we want to save it, we can use the path parameter.
-Finally, if we want to apply custom CSS, we can use the style parameter with a path to a CSS stylesheet.
+Finally, if we want to apply custom CSS, we can use the style parameter with a path to a CSS file.